shahidajmeri/Weather-APP/README.md

 # Weather-APP
-A sleek and responsive weather app built with HTML, CSS, and JavaScript.
+A sleek and responsive weather app built with HTML, CSS, and JavaScript. <br>
 🔍 Search weather by city or use your current location 🌡️ Toggle between Celsius and Fahrenheit
 📍 Displays temperature, conditions, humidity, wind, visibility